austinbv/dino/README.md

 #### 6)  Test It!

 Most boards have an on-board LED.
-It's internally connected to pin 13 on Arduinos, but might be another pin on your board.
+It's internally connected to pin 13 on Arduinos, but might be different for you.
 Run the LED example from [here](https://github.com/austinbv/dino/tree/master/examples/01-led/led.rb), changing the pin number if needed.
 If the LED starts blinking, you're ready for Ruby!

 ## Examples and Tutorials